OdedNissim/marathon-training-analysis/README.md

 ##  Summary
 Analyzing my marathon training data from 2023 and 2025 revealed striking differences in structure, intensity, and recovery, and clear early warning signs of injury in 2023 that I now understand and have learned from.

-Diving into the data, creating graphs, and using GitHub and Markdown for the first time was an exhilarating experience.
-I’m halfway to my big goal: **the Dead Sea Marathon 2026**, and I feel stronger, smarter, and more determined than ever.
+Diving into the data, creating graphs, and using GitHub and Markdown for the first time has been a valuable learning experience.
+I’m halfway to my big goal: **the Dead Sea Marathon 2026**, and feel better prepared, more focused, and on the right track.

 I also want to take this opportunity to thank my coach, **Yuval Hay**, for her professionalism and guidance throughout my training.

 I will continue to share updates.

 ---